anenadic/rsqkit-task-page-skills/contentathon-2026-06-30/writing-task-pages-with-Claude-tutorial.md

 ## What are Claude skills?

 Skills are instruction files that tell Claude how to do a specific task — consistently, every time.
-You install them once into the Claude desktop app (under Settings → Skills), and Claude automatically uses the right one when you describe what you want.
+You install them once into the Claude desktop app (under Custimise → Skills), and Claude automatically uses the right one when you describe what you want.
 The four skills in this tutorial work as a sequence: you write a draft, optionally enrich it with sources, tidy up tool links, then generate metadata.

 ---